-The Federal and Maine governments have provided for certain tax extensions and credits to support businesses during the COVID-19 pandemic.
+The Federal and Maine governments have provided for certain tax credits to support businesses during the COVID-19 pandemic.
 Read below for more details.

 Employee Retention Tax Credit

 The Employee Retention Tax Credit (ERTC) is a fully refundable tax credit against certain employment taxes.
 The ERTC was originally part of the CARES Act and was extended on 12.27.20 by the Taxpayer Certainty and Disaster Tax Relief Act.